ViaVersion/ViaFabric/README.md

 # ViaFabric
 Clientside and serverside ViaVersion for Fabric
 ## WARNING
-**I can not guarantee that this plugin is allowed on every (or even any) server.
+**I can not guarantee that this mod is allowed on every (or even any) server.
 This mod may cause problems with anti cheat plugins.
 USE AT OWN RISK**